tedorellana/learning/SAA-C03.md

 ## Amazon EKS Connector ##
 To register and connect any conformant Kubernetes cluster to AWS and visualize it in the Amazon EKS console.

-## AWS Elastic Disaster Recovery (AWS DRS) ##
-Minimizes downtime and data loss with fast, reliable recovery of on-premises and cloud-based applications using affordable storage, minimal compute, and point-in-time recovery.

 ## AWS Control Tower ##
 Offers the easiest way to set up and govern a secure, multi-account AWS environment.
 It establishes a landing zone that is based on best-practices blueprints, and it enables governance using controls you can choose from a pre-packaged list.